 What are the possible side-effects?

-A common side-effect associated with an ACE inhibitor is hypotension (low blood pressure).
+A common side-effect associated with an ACE inhibitor is low blood pressure (hypotension).
 You may have no symptoms of this, or it may make you feel dizzy.
 If you experience this you should report it to your doctor.
 Around one in ten people who take an ACE inhibitor have a persistent dry cough.
-Less common side-effects include angio-oedema (swelling of the lips, eyes or tongue) and a decline in kidney function.
+Less common side-effects include swelling of the lips, eyes or tongue (angio-oedema) and a decline in kidney function.

 Note: the above is not the full list of side-effects for these medicines.
 Please see the leaflet that comes with your particular brand for a full list of possible side-effects and cautions.

 A number of medicines may interact with ACE inhibitors.
-In particular, non-steroidal anti-inflammatory drugs (NSAIDs), diuretics (water tablets) and lithium.
+In particular, non-steroidal anti-inflammatory drugs (NSAIDs), 'water tablets' (diuretics) and lithium.
 Your doctor will normally check what other medicines you take and give further advice about this.

 So, make sure your doctor knows of any other medicines that you are taking, including ones that you have bought rather than been prescribed.